Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gawler-South has 115 active public transport stops offering a mix of train and bus services.
-These stops are served by eight routes, collectively providing 894 weekly passenger trips.
-Transport accessibility is good, with residents typically located 344 meters from the nearest stop.
+Gawler - South has 115 active public transport stops offering a mix of train and bus services.
+These are served by 8 routes providing 894 weekly passenger trips.
+Residents enjoy good transport accessibility, with an average distance of 344 meters to the nearest stop.
+The area is predominantly residential, with outward commuting being common.
+Cars remain the primary mode of transport at 92%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport